fwilliams/point-cloud-utils/README.md

  - Utilities for downsampling point clouds:
    - To satisfy a blue noise distribution
    - On a voxel grid
+ - Closest points between a point cloud and a mesh
  - Normal estimation from point clouds and triangle meshes
  - Fast k-nearest-neighbor search between point clouds (based on [nanoflann](https://github.com/jlblancoc/nanoflann)).
  - Hausdorff distances between point-clouds.